benpolinsky/el_photography/README.md

 ## only on production

-- cart image (why isn't it always small?) - FALLBACK IMG!  aha - need each size for this.
 - remove session if not found (done?)
 - null lineitem route... (i think its fixed?)
 - contact form working